adamhenson/mars/README.md

 ### `REACT_APP_API_KEY=DEMO_KEY npm run start`

 Builds and runs the app for production. `DEMO_KEY` will work, but could eventually reach the API limit.
 We aren't handling this in a user-friendly way, so the result on page request is just a blank page.
-In the circleci deploy workflow - we set this key with one provided by applying in [`api.nasa.gov`](https://api.nasa.gov/index.html#apply-for-an-api-key).
+In Heroku - we set this key as an environment variable as the one provided by applying in [`api.nasa.gov`](https://api.nasa.gov/index.html#apply-for-an-api-key).

 ### `npm run eject`